daniel-keogh/graph-theory/README.md

 $ sudo apt install python3-sphinx
 ```

-You should then be able to run `make html` from within the `docs/` directory to reproduce the HTML files, which are
+You should then be able to run `make html` from within the `docs/` directory to reproduce the HTML files, which will be
-placed in the `docs/_build/html` directory.
+placed in the `_build/html` directory.

 !["Sphinx Example"][docs]